nemisj/docs/cv.md

 * Architecturing and implementing schema based persistence layer ( using node.js, mongo and websockets. )

-	__Description__: This machinary helps Informaat to extend Domain Model of our application  without need to touch any part of the backend code and enables us to have immediate realtime persistence within the browser.
+This machinary helps Informaat to extend Domain Model of our application  without need to touch any part of the backend code and enables us to have immediate realtime persistence within the browser.
 While backend and schemas are relational, data on the client is Document based, which gives developers power and freedom to work with it.

 * Building single-page data-driven client framework for Customer Experience Platform ( CXP ) “Dialogica” ( using knockout.js )

-	__Description__: This framework is using "model" to display single-page application in the browser.
+This framework is using "model" to display single-page application in the browser.
 The application flow and data flow of the ui is fully drivven by the "model" itself.
 You can think of the model, like "configuration" of the single-page application.
 Model is drawn in Dialogica in a form of a data flow diagrams whih is interpreted by the client framework.

 * Establishing “Continuous Deployment” process ( using jenkins and bash-scripting )

-	__Description__: Setting up jenknis jobs and pre-commit hooks in order to guarantee one click deployment mechanism
+Setting up jenknis jobs and pre-commit hooks in order to guarantee one click deployment mechanism

 * Setting up UI testing framework ( using Selenium webdriver )

-	__Description__: Before Protractor of angular came out, had to write test runner which could execute tests ( in javascript ) using selenium and report them to the Jenknis.
+Before Protractor of angular came out, had to write test runner which could execute tests ( in javascript ) using selenium and report them to the Jenknis.

 * Building selfcontained "Development environment” ( using vagrant, bash-scripting and python )

-	__Description__: Because of use of some legacy systems which could not run on various platforms like OSX, introduced and implemented vagrant virtual machine with all the skeleton code and helpfull tools for fast bootstrap of development.
+Because of use of some legacy systems which could not run on various platforms like OSX, introduced and implemented vagrant virtual machine with all the skeleton code and helpfull tools for fast bootstrap of development.

 * Coach developers for "JavaScript best practices"